 With these baitfish, you can catch yellowfin tuna, bluefin tuna, bigeye tuna, swordfish, albacore, and mahi mahi, among others.

 Check out our fishing shirts featuring some of our favorite creatures!

 When looking for natural bait, don't overlook creatures that aren't fish but are irresistible to many gamefish.
 Crickets, grasshoppers, earthworms, meal worms, frogs, leeches, beetles, shrimp, and crawdads are a few examples.
 Some anglers also swear by food items such as corn, bread, cheese, or dough.

-Of course, if you prefer artificial lures for their convenience, there are plenty of options that look similar to natural baitfish or bait, like these ones:
+Of course, if you prefer artificial lures for their convenience, there are plenty of options that look similar to natural baitfish or bait.

 As a final note, remember that fish bite differently depending on the season.
 They also change their behavior in response to daily weather and water conditions.
 To ensure a high catch rate, it helps to prepare a variety of baitfish in your tackle box.
 And while you’re at it, learn about the differences between natural bait and artificial lures and which one is best for different fishing situations in this article.

 Want to learn the differences between freshwater and saltwater fish?
 We’ve got you covered!